Introduction

 - Productivity Rating: Comparison against typical MRR ranges for your operation type (finishing, semi-finishing, roughing, aggressive roughing).

-- Power Requirements: Net and gross power needed, plus machine utilization percentage if spindle power is specified.
+- Power Requirements: Planning-level net and gross power, plus machine utilization percentage if spindle power is specified.

-- Time Estimates: For time calculation mode, estimated machining duration based on volume and MRR.
+- Time Estimates: For time calculation mode, pure cutting duration based on volume and MRR.

 Calculation Examples